radityarin/TanyakanAku/README.md

 # TanyakanAku
-A Simple GUI Implementation for Question Answering System API using MVVM Architecture
+A Simple GUI Implementation for Question Answering System API using MVVM Architecture.

 Library:
 1. Retrofit